scverse/squidpy/CONTRIBUTING.rst

 Furthermore, we also require that:

 - functions are fully type-annotated.
-- exceptions messages are capitalized and end with ``.``.
+- exception messages are capitalized and end with ``.``.
 - warning messages are capitalized and do not end with ``.``.
+- when referring to variable inside an error/warning message, enclose its name in \`.
-- when referring to variable inside a message, enclose its name in \``.
+- when referring to variable inside a docstrings, enclose its name in \``.

 Testing
 -------